SamHSoftware/Music-Practice-Log/README.md

 plot_log_data(log_data,
              your_goal_in_hours = 2500)
 ```
-You need to change last variable, ```your_goal_in_hours```, to the total number of hours you want to cumulatively achieve when practicing your chosen skill.
+You need to change the value of the last variable, ```your_goal_in_hours```, to the total number of hours you want to cumulatively achieve when practicing your chosen skill.

 (3) Double click on ```RUNME_to_log_progress.bat``` to log your progress.
 A small GUI will appear, asking you to enter the number of minutes that you have practiced today (see image below):